leoloobeek/keyring/README.md

 Head on over to the wiki for more usage information.

 ### HUGE Thanks
 [Josh Pitts](https://twitter.com/midnite_runr) and [Travis Morrow](https://twitter.com/wired33) came up with the first practical use case of environmental keying with their [Genetic Malware presentation](https://www.youtube.com/watch?v=WI8Y24jTTlw).
 They then released [Ebowla](https://github.com/Genetic-Malware/Ebowla), which is a fantastic project and does a lot more than this one, such as OTP.
+This project would never have been possible without Josh, Travis, and Ebowla.